2021 Appalachian State Mountaineers football team

 The 2021 Appalachian State Mountaineers football team represented Appalachian State University during the 2021 NCAA Division I FBS football season.
 The Mountaineers were led by second-year head coach Shawn Clark.
 Appalachian State played their home games at Kidd Brewer Stadium on the school's Boone, North Carolina, campus, and competed as a member of the East Division of the Sun Belt Conference.

-Previous season

-The Mountaineers finished the 2020 season 9–3, 6–2 in Sun Belt play to finish in second place in the West Division.
-The Mountaineers, finishing third overall in the Sun Belt, were invited to play in the inaugural Myrtle Beach Bowl.
-They played North Texas and won their sixth overall bowl game brutally by the score of 56–28.